gouldsonium/lorerim-wiki/_support/stability-performance.md

 Reloading saves frequently in Skyrim can negatively impact the game's stability.
 Skyrim's engine, known for its quirks, sometimes retains data from previous sessions even after a save is loaded.
 This can lead to increased memory usage, potential save file corruption, and more frequent crashes.
 By avoiding frequent reloads and instead playing continuously from a single save point, you help ensure smoother gameplay and reduce the risk of encountering these technical issues.
 [Learn more](https://www.youtube.com/watch?v=PJPzMAXSprU).

+## Close Background Applications

+Close any background appliactions like Chrome or Discord during gameplay to ensure your system can prioritse the list.
+Even on systems with ample RAM, keeping Chrome open still leads to frequent crashes.

+## Avoid Minimizing the Game

+Avoid minimizing the game (using alt+tab) during gameplay.
+This can increase stability as leaving the game multiple times can cause crashes.

 ## Also Try

 - **Lower Resolution:** Try running on a lower resolution.
 You can set the resolution in `F:\LoreRim\mods\LoreRim - MCM and INI Settings\SKSE\Plugins\SSEDisplayTweaks.ini`.